-Ensure that adequate space is available to support the long-term establishment of a permanent vegetation barrier.
-An effective barrier should consist of at least 33 feet of an uninterrupted vegetation thickness, and be at least 16 feet tall.
+Assess Available Space: Ensure that adequate space is available to support the long-term establishment of a permanent vegetation barrier.
+The barrier should consist of at least 32 feet, 9 inches (10 meters) of an uninterrupted vegetation thickness, and be at least 16 feet, 5 inches (5 meters) tall.
 Also, adequate access space must be preserved to allow for long term success and maintenance.
 Please see Section III for more information on design options.